zerkalica/MillwrightMenuBundle/Resources/doc/index.md

 2. Menu options consist of two parts:
     - `items` describes each menu item: labels, route|uri, translate, role
-    - `tree` describes each menu container as hierarchy of menu items, renderer options
+    - `tree` describes each menu container as hierarchy of menu items

 3. `items` can be configured from config file and annotations in controller class and actions